Student Advisement – Parent Resources

 When will my son/daughter meet with his/her freshman advisor?

 Your son/daughter will receive his/her advisor's contact information via e-mail prior to orientation.
 Students will meet with their assigned advisor at New Student Orientation during the Advisor Luncheon.
 Following this initial meeting, freshmen are required to meet with their advisors an additional two times each semester.
 One of these appointments will be to discuss mid-semester progress reports from instructors, and one will be to discuss registration for the following semester.
 Students are encouraged to contact their academic advisors at any time during the year should academic concerns or other difficulties arise.

 Who will advise my son/daughter after the freshman year?

 After their first year, students who have declared a major are assigned to a faculty member in the department of their declared major.
-Students who have not declared a major, or are uncertain about the major they were considering, must visit the Student Advisement Center to discuss their options and to make schedules.
-Undeclared students should also visit a career advisor in the Career Center, located in Old Main 013, to discuss potential careers.
+Students who have not declared a major, or are uncertain about the major they were considering, must visit the GRIFF Center for Academic Engagement to discuss their options and to make schedules.
+Undeclared students should also visit a career advisor in the GRIFF Center, located in Old Main 013, to discuss potential careers.

 Will my son/daughter get into the classes needed to graduate?
 What if courses are closed?

 With careful planning, including working closely with his/her advisor, a student will get into the courses that are required for graduation.
 In the case of Core Curriculum courses, a student may be closed out of a particular course that was desired, but other appropriate courses may be used to fulfill the requirement.
 If a course required for a student’s major is closed, the student must discuss this with his/her advisor to plan to take the course in a different semester prior to graduation.
 Like the old song says, "You can't always get what you want, but you’ll get what you need!"